Tremus/ghost_docs/docs.md

 #### Pitch

 -   **Ratio (RAT):** This is a multiplier on the frequency of the oscillator.
-Eg. if you are playing the note A4 (440hz) and the ratio is set to 2, this will multiply the pitch to 880Hz.
+Eg. if you are playing the note A4 (440 Hz) and the ratio is set to 2, this will multiply the pitch to 880Hz.
 -   **Semitones (SEM):** Stepped pitch offset in semitones
 -   **Fine tuning (FIN):** Stepped pitch offset in cents
 -   **Course tuning (TUN):** Smooth pitch offset in fractional semitones.
 Can be used to offset pitch at a higher resolution than cents eg. 0.0001 semitones (0.01 ct)